Ser-Avi/TreeVigorate/README.md

 *Initial Meshing algorithm with non manifold geometry removed.
 Not quite right.*

 As one of our priorities was a usable, manifold mesh for artists, this problem proved untenable.
 Instead, we build Bernstein polynomial splines through the thread of each individual strand particle, and mesh them separately as long tubes.
 This delivers a manifold mesh while still keeping the grooved look of a strand based tree.
-The only downside is the finalized mesh’s rather large vertex count.
+The only downside is the finalized mesh requires some post-process cleanup.

 <img width="543" height="457" alt="image" src="https://github.com/user-attachments/assets/248c2f02-c2c7-4fc9-8f5d-d067ba89e08c" />